Muon-catalyzed fusion: Process

-To create this effect, a stream of negative muons, most often created by decaying pions, is sent to a block that may be made up of all three hydrogen isotopes (protium, deuterium, and/or tritium), where the block is usually frozen, and the block may be at temperatures of about 3 kelvin (−270 degrees Celsius) or so.
+To create this effect, a stream of negative muons, most often created by decaying pions, is sent to a block that may be made up of all three hydrogen isotopes (protium, deuterium, and/or tritium), where the block is usually frozen, and the block may be at temperatures of about 3 kelvin (−270 °C) or so.
 The muon may bump the electron from one of the hydrogen isotopes.
 The muon, 207 times more massive than the electron, effectively shields and reduces the electromagnetic repulsion between two nuclei and draws them much closer into a covalent bond than an electron can.
-Because the nuclei are so close, the strong nuclear force is able to kick in and bind both nuclei together.
+Because the nuclei are so close, the strong nuclear force is able to bind both nuclei together.
 They fuse, release the catalytic muon (most of the time), and part of the original mass of both nuclei is released as energetic particles, as with any other type of nuclear fusion.
 The release of the catalytic muon is critical to continue the reactions.
 The majority of the muons continue to bond with other hydrogen isotopes and continue fusing nuclei together.
 However, not all of the muons are recycled: some bond with other debris emitted following the fusion of the nuclei (such as alpha particles and helions), removing the muons from the catalytic process.
-This gradually chokes off the reactions, as there are fewer and fewer muons with which the nuclei may bond.
-The number of reactions achieved in the lab can be as high as 150 d-t fusions per muon (average).
+This gradually reduces the rate of the reactions, as muons with which the nuclei may bond become depleted.
+The average number of reactions achieved in the lab can be as high as 150 d–t fusions per muon.